ypsman/ansible-docker/README.md

 Optional:

+- Add a User to docker group.
-Specifie a docker-version to install and apt-pin it.
+- Specifie a docker-version to install and apt-pin it.

 Example Playbook
 ----------------